David Owen Norris: Career

+Academia

+He is a professor at the University of Southampton where he is head of keyboard, and a visiting tutor at the Royal Northern College of Music.
+He has also been Gresham Professor of Music and a professor at both the Royal College of Music and the Royal Academy of Music (having earlier been a student there).

 Composition

 Norris has enjoyed success as a composer in a wide range of musical styles.
 His Piano Concerto and Symphony were first performed at Dorchester Abbey by the English Music Festival, as was his oratorio Prayerbook, which has been frequently performed and studied subsequent to its premiere.

 His song cycles Think Only This (settings of war poetry) and Tomorrow Nor Yesterday (settings of the poetry of John Donne) have been released on a disc entitled Fame's Great Trumpet.
 His operas and operettas, including Die!
 Sober Flirter and The Jolly Roger, have been performed on BBC Radio and around the UK and Europe, as have several pastiches of Mozart.

 Honours

-In 1991, Norris received the prestigious Gilmore Artist Award.
+In 1991, Norris received the Gilmore Artist Award.

-On 12 November 2015, Norris was elected a Fellow of the Society of Antiquaries of London (FSA).